lifebit-ai/scalling-websockets-example/README.md

 ws1_1    | server 1111 received a message
 ```

-The order of ports and when the number of you may see on the messages may differ since we are running the load balancer as round robin approach, randomly distributing the traffic throughout our 4 servers.
+The order and port numbers that you see may differ since we are running the load balancer as round robin approach, randomly distributing the traffic throughout our 4 servers.

 After server is running open two different windows on a browser of your choice a go to `127.0.0.0:8080` and open the browser console.
 You should see a message in both windows like: